Brown Bradley - Director of Music & Fine Arts, email@example.com -

 Linda Downes - Director of Children, Youth & Handbell Choirs, firstname.lastname@example.org -

 A native of Pennsylvania and a graduate of West Chester University with a degree in music education, Linda Downes has been on the staff of First Presbyterian Church in Myrtle Beach, SC since October 2004.
 She has brought years of experience, coming from Westminster Presbyterian Church in Wilmington, Delaware, where she served for 28 years as Director of Children, Youth, and Handbell Choirs.
 In addition, she administrated a very successful mid-week program for young people at the church using the LOGOS model.
 Linda taught in the public school system as a music educator and was nominated by her school for Delaware's Teacher of the Year.

 She currently directs seven choirs at FPC: three graded vocal choirs from 1st grade through high school, and multiple handbell choirs.
 Linda is also responsible for the music at the Early Sabbath Thursday worship service.
 In serving at FPC, she feels extremely blessed to be able to combine three of her greatest passions in life: her love of children & youth, the gift of music, and her deep faith in God!

-Linda’s husband, Pat, is the organist at First United Methodist Church in Myrtle Beach and is on the staff at Coastal Carolina University.
-She values time with her family and enjoys travelling . . . a good thing, since her brother lives in Idaho, her daughter, son-in-law, and grandsons live in Charlotte, NC, and her son, a recent Northern Arizona University graduate, lives in Flagstaff, AZ!
+Linda’s husband, Pat, is the organist at First United Methodist Church in Myrtle Beach.
+She values time with her family and enjoys travelling . . . a good thing, since her brother lives in Idaho, her daughter, son-in-law, and grandsons live in Charlotte, NC, and her son has recently moved to Augusta, GA!

 Susan Cadwell - Organist, email@example.com -